-Students may complete externships at local animal care facilities or zoos, and they may gain clinical skills in specialized areas, such as equine medicine or exotic animal care.
-Earning a bachelor's degree in this field can prepare students for licensure as veterinary technologists, which is required in many states.
+In addition to traditional coursework, 4-year veterinary technology bachelor's programs often include externships at local animal care facilities or zoos.
+Students can gain clinical skills in specialized areas, such as equine medicine or exotic animal care.
+Earning a 4-year bachelor's degree in this field can prepare students for licensure as veterinary technologists, which is required in many states.

-Applicants with associate's degrees in veterinary technology have an advantage.
-Students without an associate's degree are sometimes required to complete pre-veterinary technology courses and prerequisites prior to applying for admission to the veterinary technology program.
+Applicants must have a high school diploma or equivalent, but those who also have an associate's degree in veterinary technology have an advantage in admissions.
+Students without an associate's degree may be required to complete pre-veterinary technology courses and prerequisites.
 Some programs require applicants to have some veterinary office experience.
-Evaluations from veterinarians or licensed technicians may be required, in addition to a personal essay and references.

 Veterinary technology coursework consists of basic, professional and clinical animal science and veterinary subjects.
 Typical classes include: